akoenig/angular-deckgrid/README.md

 ## Credits

+* All the [people](https://github.com/akoenig/angular-deckgrid/blob/master/CONTRIBUTORS.md) who made outstanding contributions to the `angular-deckgrid` so far.
 * [AngularJS](http://angularjs.org) Needless to say.
 You know the beast.
 One of the best frontend frameworks in the world.
 * [Rolando Murillo](http://rolandomurillo.com/) and [Giorgio Leveroni](https://github.com/ppold), the guys behind [salvattore](http://salvattore.com/) who inspired me to implement a similar solution for the AngularJS world.